not-Ian/sheldonsTattoo/README.md

 You can now run the script by opening up your command prompt or terminal and running `python3 ./comment.py`, or running it in your favorite IDE.

 #### Misc

+You should keep on eye on the browser for the first 20-30 seconds to make sure no popups appear that prevent the script from typing comments.
+On Chrome, I noticed Facebook asks if I'll allow it to send me notifications every time I log-in.
+I dismiss this as fast as I can, then scroll down to the comment box.
+There's a 10 second delay after logging in to give you time to do this.

 It's kind of annoying to stop the script in the middle of running.
 It'll be trying to type stuff, so you need to go really quickly and `ctrl+c` or whatever command it is to stop.